jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 OK
 ```

-Now that we have the signature, we can form the final scriptsig necessary for this pay-to-pubkey-hash UTXO.
+Now that we have the signature, we can form the final scriptsig necessary for this P2PKH UTXO.
 The scriptsig for a P2PKH output is `<signature> <pubkey>`, both of which can be found above.
 Therefore we have,

 ```bash
 bits script 3045022100f0cbe27a8f8fe3bde49abcfb15c218fd0e9afe1a69354976752cc4c3c0b11ab60220303ca69643fa29dad33868b1fc8ee1fad29b41890c0cc25f7393a610e6a2d9a901 02ed5df88a8fa1f10389b263eeae8df6456fc16f38da21d8737b9a65a246c358fc